ericelliott/ogen/README.md

 Write asynchronous code that looks synchronous, then tame your yielded values with observable methods like `.map()`, `.filter()`, `.take()`, `.zip()`, `.skip()`, etc...

+## Status

+We're not yet compiling for ES5, which means you can't use this on iOS devices yet.

 ## Installing

 ```